kingpinzs/SimpleCV/doc/HOWTO-Install on RaspberryPi.rst

 	cd SimpleCV
 	sudo pip install -r requirements.txt
 	sudo python setup.py develop

+On Raspberry Pi you may also need to install pygame and svgwrite.
+Execute these two commands
+    sudo apt-get install python-pygame
+    sudo pip install svgwrite

 5) After allowing those commands to run for a while (it is going to take a while, go grab a drink), SimpleCV should be all set up.
 Connect a compatible camera to the board's usb input and open up the simplecv shell